kvnglb/cursed-toggle/README.md

 1) Copy a test file from tests/.
 But don't choose `test.py`, copy another file.
 1) Rename the copied file that one can associate it with its corresponding `cursed_toggle....py` file.
 1) Change the line for the env variable `SECRET_ENV_FOR_TESTING_ONLY_DO_NOT_USE` so that it fits to the `__init_b__.py`.
 This is self-explanatory.
+1) Add the test to ci.yml.
+This is self-explanatory.

 With this method, when the overall tests change, one have to copy and paste these changes to all test files.
 This complies with Copy-and-paste programming philosophy.